gosukiwi/datetimepicker/README.md

 Datetimepicker is a jQuery UI plugin based on Datepicker, which allows you to pick a date and a time.

-Something to note is, that it changes the ```name``` attribute of your input, so if your input is named "datetime", you will now have two inputs "datetime-time" and "datetime-date", each with their respective datetime value.

 To use just include the css file ```ui-datetimepicker.css```, the js file
 ```jquery-ui-datetimepicker.js``` in your html.